Often, people use the terms “remarketing” and “retargeting interchangeably, but there are some significant differences that you should know.

 On-Site Interactions Targeting

 It is the most common approach when it comes to retargeting.
-This method involves targeting people who have already visited your website, interact with your products and services before but have not completed the sale.
+This method involves targeting people who have already visited your website, and interact with your products and services before but have not completed the sale.

 Retargeting the individuals who have shown interest in your product or service can increase conversions.